agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Credentials**

 Working at top-tier companies already gets you lot of prestige apparently comparable to working in finance or consulting.
-Assuming getting into top companies is only a matter of effort, I give it a close 7.5 as compared to MC.
+I also suspect programming assignments might typically have short product cycles, allowing for more credentials.
+I give it 7.5/10.

-**runway**
+**Runway**

 >Software engineering is a moderately well-paid career.
 Average US
 >earnings (including bonuses) for entry-level software engineers are